bramaudi/terrabook/README.md

 <img src="https://bramaudi.github.io/terrabook/static/logo.png" alt="Terrabook logo" height="100" />

 # Terrabook
-> This is still a work in progress
+> This is still a work in progress to complete all the items

 ## Introduction

 Terrabook is offline handcrafted wiki for Terraria with following features:

-* 1500+ items in total
+* 1800+ items in total
 * Simple & focused UI design
 * Offline with no internet permission
 * Search all or specific items category